Ocean Breeze Visitors Around The Globe

 She made demijohns of fruit juice from calamansi.
 She sent the fruit juice to the prisoners so that they could have their vitamins.
 In this way Maria saved the lives of hundreds of prisoners.
 Throughout the war, Maria worked on without fear and without stopping.

 During the fighting in Manila in 1945, Maria was at work at the Bureau of Plant Industry in San Andres.
 She was hit by shrapnel during the bombing.
 Her friends rushed her to the Remedios Hospital in Malate.
 Then the hospital itself was hit by bombs.
-The bombs killed Maria and other patients.
+The bombs killed Maria and other patients on February 13, 1945.

 By the death of Maria Orosa, the country lost a woman who had devoted all her life to the service of the people.
 One of the buildings of the Bureau of Plants Industry where she worked has been named after her.
 It is called the Maria Y. Orosa building.